kristabdi/kristabdi/README.md

 # Hello, folks! 👋

 I'm Kristo Abdi, a student at Sekolah Teknik Elektro dan Informatika, Bandung Institute of Technology.
 Currently I'm learning some programming languages to tighten my skills.
-Any support or suggestions will be welcomed.

-### Blog & Writing

-I also maintain and writing on a blog.
-You can find and read some on [here](https://www.medium.com/kristabdi/).
 Looking forward to learn any developing skills that can be helpful for my career.

 ### Contact